QubiPy-Labs/.github/profile/README.md

 ## About Us

-QubiPy Labs is an open source organization dedicated to developing tools and libraries for the Qubic ecosystem.
+QubiPy Labs is an open source organization founded by [Kyoto](https://github.com/Mazzya) dedicated to developing python tools and libraries for the Qubic ecosystem.
 Our mission is to make blockchain development more accessible and efficient for Python developers.

 ### 🚀 Our Projects